 Called “the world’s most famous Indian actor” by New York Magazine, Kal Penn is a rising star in Hollywood.
 But what sets Penn apart is his off-screen eloquence, his passion for the intersection of pop culture, politics and race—and the fact that he stopped his career midstream to work full time for the White House.

-Penn is slated to co-star alongside Kiefer Sutherland in ABC’s new conspiracy thriller drama, Designated Survivor (2016).
+Penn co-stars alongside Kiefer Sutherland in ABC’s new conspiracy thriller drama, Designated Survivor.
 He also co-starred in Battle Creek, the 2015 detective series from Breaking Bad creator Vince Gilligan.
 He hosts and produces The Big Picture with Kal Penn, a National Geographic TV series that uses data and mapping to make powerful connections and visualize our world in amazing new ways.
 Each episode uncovers surprising facts on a topic (like money, sex, food, crime, migrations or sports), revealing how our world works, how we got here, and even where we’re headed—while exploring powerful stories from the real people and communities behind the data.

 Penn returned to television in 2011 with a role on the hit sitcom How I Met Your Mother.
 He also hosted The Big Brain Theory, a competition to find the nation’s brightest engineer, on the Discovery Channel.
 On the big screen, Penn has starred in various independent films and blockbusters, including two Harold and Kumar movies, Superman Returns, and Bhopal: A Prayer for Rain (alongside Martin Sheen and Mischa Barton).
 The New York Times called his lead role in Mira Nair’s The Namesake a “crackling, star-making performance.”
 Named one of People’s Top 50 Bachelors, Penn has also taught two courses at the University of Pennsylvania, on Asian-Americans in pop culture, and on the history of teen movies.